Manty-K/colored_json/example/README.md

 # Pretty JSON Demo

-A Demo app to show usage of preety_json package in Flutter.
+A Demo app to show usage of pretty_json package in Flutter.